Lancelof2019/ringnet_turtorial/gene_network_turtorial/README.md

 This tutorial explains how to prepare and upload CSV files for building a **Gene-Gene Interaction Network**.
 It is designed for first-time users who want to quickly understand which files are required, what each file means, and how to check whether the uploaded data are valid.

+## Preparation notes

+- Start with the provided example files first.
+- Replace the example values with your own data only after you understand the format.
+- Keep column names unchanged.
+- Keep gene symbols and sample IDs consistent across all files.
+- If your data do not include one optional layer, leave that optional file empty only if the system allows it, or skip that upload field if it is not required.
 ---

 ## 1. What this example does